istamenov/MontyPythonFluxEngine/README.md

 # MontyPythonFluxEngine
 A repository for the monty python flux game engine.
 The game engine will have a front written with Qt.
-There will be a server among the players along with up to 5 clients at a time.
+There has to be a designated player that acts as a server and host the game for up to five clients to join.